vellvm/vellvm/README.md

 [![Opam build for vellvm](https://github.com/vellvm/vellvm/actions/workflows/vellvm.yml/badge.svg)](https://github.com/vellvm/vellvm/actions/workflows/vellvm.yml)
 [![Nix build for vellvm](https://github.com/vellvm/vellvm/actions/workflows/test.yml/badge.svg)](https://github.com/vellvm/vellvm/actions/workflows/test.yml)

-Vellvm is an ongoing project aiming at the formal verification in the Coq proof assistant of a compilation infrastructure inspired by the LLVM compiler.
+Vellvm is an ongoing project aiming at the formal verification in the Rocq proof assistant of a compilation infrastructure inspired by the LLVM compiler.

-The central piece of Vellvm is the Verified IR (VIR), a Coq formalization of the semantics of (a subset of) the [LLVM IR](https://www.llvm.org/) that is intended for _formal verification_ of LLVM-based software.
+The central piece of Vellvm is the Verified IR (VIR), a Rocq formalization of the semantics of (a subset of) the [LLVM IR](https://www.llvm.org/) that is intended for _formal verification_ of LLVM-based software.
 It is being developed at the University of Pennsylvania as part of the [DeepSpec](https://www.deepspec.org) project.